 Further inputs are contributions from "natural cooling", i.e., cooling from rivers or sea waters.
-The input is given in an annual value for each of the three DH groups and a common hourly distribution.
-In such case, an initial calculation will identify and subtract the potential contribution from natural cooling and calculate the resulting heat demand (hcool) in the following way:
+The input is given in an annual value for each of the three DH groups, and the heat pumps/chillers group, and a common hourly distribution.
+In such case, an initial calculation will identify and subtract the potential contribution from natural cooling and calculate the resulting heat demand (h{Cool}) in the following way: